-• ve community education and awareness about PrEP/PEP, WhY PrEP rs, and KnoWyo websites as well as PrEP navigation assistance.
-Objective Objective 1 CDU will develop a U=U position statement and disseminate via community partners b December 2023. ity partners by Objective 2 Public health detailers and Outreach positions will connect with community healthcare providers in high HIV morbidity areas (more that 15% disease burden) and populations (as identified during monthly data driven meetings).
-Objective 3 CDU will work with West Edge to utilize social media to track metrics and target communities with high morbidity target Key Partn ers Intended Outcomes Intended Outcomes Funding Sources Alignment Across Plans Target Timel Who is involved in t CDU Staff, outreach an detailer positions, Color Network, West Edge d public health What outcomes should be achieved through this work?
-Education and awareness in communities on PrEP/PEP.
-Increased enrollment in PrEP from CHN navigation assistance.
-What potential funds could be used to support this work?
+Goal 8 Improve community education and awareness about PrEP/PEP, WhY PrEP Matters, and KnoWyo websites as well as PrEP navigation assistance.
+Objective 1 CDU will develop a U= December 2023.
+CDU will develop a U=U position statement and disseminate via community partners by December 2023.
+Objective 2 providers in high HIV Public health detailers and Outreach positions will connect with community healthcare providers in high HIV morbidity areas (more that 15% disease burden) and populations (as identified during monthly data driven meetings).
+Objective 3 CDU will work with West Edge to utilize social media to track metrics and target communities with high morbidity Key Partners Intended Outcomes Intended Outcomes Funding Sources Alignment Across Plans Target Timeli Who is involved in this work CDU Staff, outreach and public he detailer positions, Colorado Healt Network, West Edge alth Education and awareness What potential funds could be used to support this work?
 CDC-HIV, STD & Hepatitis grant funds; HRSA RW grant funds.
 How does this align with goals/objectives of NHAS, EHE, STI National Strategic Plan, Viral Hepatitis National Strategic Plan?
 Greater community education and awareness.
 Reduced infections and retention in care.
 Annually and Ongoing Impact on the HIV Continuum: Prevent new infections.
 How will this impact Advancement of Health Equity: Train and expand public health workforce.
 How will this address disparities seen in needs assessment/situational analysis?